sav-che/TL-2/Authors/Ward, Lester Frank {std. Ward}.md

-> [!cite] BHL link: this entry starts at [page 66](https://www.biodiversitylibrary.org/item/103250#page/126/mode/1up) of TL-2 Vol. VII.
+> [!cite] BHL link: this entry starts at [page 66](https://www.biodiversitylibrary.org/page/33066406) of TL-2 Vol. VII.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Ward, Lester Frank (1841-1913), American botanist, philosopher and sociologist; in the Union army 1862-1864; with the U.S. Treasury Department, Washington, D.C.
 1865-1881; A.B.
 Columbian College \[later George Washington Univ.\] 1869, A.M. ib.
 1872; turned to botany in 1872; assistant geologist with the United States Geological Survey 1881, geologist ib.
 1883, palaeontologist ib.
-1892; from ca. 1881 also active as a sociologist, pioneer of evolutionary sociology in the United States. (*Ward*).
+1892; from ca. 1881 also active as a sociologist, pioneer of evolutionary sociology in the United States.
+**Abbreviated name**: *Ward*

 #### Herbarium and types